BRAND

 A childhood love for perfumes and an attempt to shake up the global luxury retail industry are the foundations of the Geicher brand.
 This is what happened.

-Hello Fragrance Lover!
-My name is Itua, but for the purpose of my perfume story, call me JSAQ (pronounced; jay-sak) - I am the Founder and the Nose behind the Geicher brands, which include Gods of Our Fathers, Geicher and very soon, Le Prince Qui Dort.
+My name is Itua, but for the purpose of my perfume story, call me JSAQ (pronounced jay-sak).
+I’m the Founder and Nose behind Apothecary of the EIGHT, home to Geicher, Gods of Our Fathers, and more.

 GEICHER SCENT CLUB